Fresh Vietnamese Spring Rolls with Shrimp and/or Pork

 The first thing that we missed eating at home were Vietnamese fresh spring rolls.
 We just can’t get enough of these fresh Vietnamese spring rolls.
 The timing couldn’t have been more perfect and inspired because we haven’t made our pork and shrimp spring rolls in a while.
 This is one of those perfect lunches and dinners that is so easy to make, that can feed a hungry family and is both healthy and satisfying.
 As the weather warms up, we tend to stray away from heavy lunches because our bodies start calling out to take a nap.

-Watch How To Roll Fresh Shrimp Spring Rolls video tutorial:
+Watch How To Roll Fresh Shrimp Spring Rolls Recipe Video

-Video: How To Roll Fresh Spring Rolls tutorial:
+Video: Basics on How To Roll Fresh Spring Rolls:

 Some cooks find it intimidating to work with spring roll wrappers, but once you understand how to work with them, it’s really easier than you think to make these Vietnamese Fresh Spring Rolls.
 The key is making sure you don’t over soak your wrappers and having all your ingredients all prepped and ready to go.
 Mis en place organization is important and once you have all your vegetables and fillings out and ready, rolling and eating the spring rolls is so much for fun.
 We wrote a tutorial on how we roll our spring rolls.
 Hopefully it’ll be of help to you when you venture into this dish.